EZASP - Facilitating the Usage of ASP: EZASP

 If any violation of the stratification rule is detected, EZASP creates a warning instance if the predicate is used before it is defined or an error instance if the predicate is used but never defined in the program.
 Both instances are displayed in the code editor through yellow and red underlines, respectively, and are accompanied by a warning or error message that indicates the nature of the problem.
 This also takes advantage of the configuration file if a solution is created using several files: it checks the other files under the assumption that these have been defined before to ensure that within the individual file no misleading error messages are displayed.

 As an additional benefit, this also allows the detection of typos and missing arguments in an atom of a predicate, as any of those are displayed automatically as not defined, which we believe is convenient for any user to have.
+Also, note that ASP programs that have a group of predicates that positively depend on each other (e.g., \(p :- q\) and \(q :- p\)) will always present stratification warnings, as no ordering of these predicates can satisfy the stratification rule.